corinis/webdav-servlet/README.md

 # REQUIREMENTS

-- JDK 1.6 or above
+- OpenJDK 11 or above
 - A servlet container
 - Apache Maven